GabrielZilmar/search-test/README.md

 ### Client

 - **Next.js**: A React framework for building fast, server-rendered web applications with minimal configuration.
-- **react-query**: A library for managing server state in React applications, providing tools for fetching, caching, and updating data.
+- **redux-toolkit**: A library that simplifies state management in React applications by providing a set of tools and best practices to reduce boilerplate code and make Redux easier to use.
-- **zustand**: A small, fast state-management library for React, offering a simple and flexible API for managing global state.

 ### UI